atticusofsparta/weavemail-android/README.md

 # weavemail-android
-Android app for the weavemail service on arweave
+Android app for the weavemail protocol on arweave, leveraging ArFS, bundlr, weavemail, and arweave.
+Lets arweavers access the weave from anywhere.